 You might be able to get away with using a solid free theme.
 But it might take more research to find something that has the options you need.

 Going with a premium WordPress theme usually ends up giving you more choices for layout and theme options.
-But keep in mind some premium themes have so many options, that it can take a while to configure them to look the way you want.
-I would suggest if you do land on a premium theme you like, that you find a demo that gets your blog close to what you want and make tweaks from there.
+But keep in mind some premium themes have so many options that it can take a while to configure them to look the way you want.
+If you do land on a premium theme you like, you find a demo that gets your blog close to what you want and makes tweaks from there.

 Premium themes will vary at different price points ranging from $30-$200, and each of them will have different options.
 There are lots of people who love Studio Press themes.

 If you want more options, you may want to look at what is available at Theme Forest.
 Remember that not all themes on this site are high quality, so make sure you spend time reading reviews and seeing what others say about the theme.